Chief of Training - Kelly Caldwell

-During his tenure with Marietta Fire, Chris has achieved certifications as an EMT-paramedic, hazardous materials-operations level and NPQ incident safety officer.
-He is a member of the International Association of Fire Chiefs, Leadership Cobb Alumni Association and Southeastern Association of Fire Chiefs.
+During his tenure with Marietta Fire, Chief Caldwell has earned certifications as an EMT-I, Hazardous Materials-Technician, Technical Rescue Specialist, and NPQ Incident Safety Officer.
+He is actively involved in teaching at the Georgia Fire Academy in programs such as the Georgia Smoke Diver Program and is a member of the International Association of Fire Chiefs and International Association of Fire Service Instructors.